← Back to Blog

 1. Enter your desired domain name (with or without extension)

-3. Results show which domains are available, taken, or premium
+3. Results show which domains are available, taken, premium, or unknown

 What the results mean:

-• Unknown: Status could not be determined - check with registrar
+• Unknown: Status could not be determined due to technical issues - check directly with a registrar

 Method 2: WHOIS Lookup

 WHOIS is a protocol for querying domain registration databases.
-It provides detailed information about registered domains.
+It provides detailed information about registered domains and is one of the most reliable methods for checking domain availability.

 What WHOIS tells you: